rekalogika/rekalogika.dev/docs/mapper/03-collection.md

 :::warning

-For this to work, the type-hint of the target side cannot be `SplObjectStorage` or other object.
+For this to work, the type-hint of the target side cannot be `SplObjectStorage` or other concrete class.
 Use `ArrayAccess` instead.
 Also it must be initially null, not pre-initialized.
 The mapper uses a custom `HashTable` object on the target side to accomplish this.

 Using `Traversable` type hint also works.